Close Menu

 Toggle

-• The Bottom Line: Let Them Play Their Way
+• Let Them Play Their Way

-Last Tuesday afternoon, I walked into my son’s room and found him on the floor, completely focused.
-Toy cars were everywhere—scattered across his Frozen bedspread, lined up along the edge of the mattress, and even parked under his pillow.
+Toy cars were scattered all across his purple Frozen bedspread, lined up along the edge of the mattress, and parked under his pillow.

 Top-down view of a toddler boy lining up toy cars in a straight row on a purple bedspread